 A good night’s sleep.
 Too many of us seem to need one.

-Rule of thumb: Look for indica.
+As a rule of thumb: Look for indica.

 Indica tends to have higher CBD than sativa strains, and CBD—the cannabinoid that doesn’t get you high—is known to influence the effects of THC, usually by toning down anxiety and mental confusion, and on its own can induce a feeling of calm.
 But effects are not always so cut-and-dried as THC vs. CBD levels.